humdek-unibe-ch/wwise-plugin-jack_sink/README.md

 2. the audio buffer of the jack server must be smaller or equal to the audio buffer of Wwise (preferably equal)

 In order for any Wwise parameter changes of the plugin to take any effect in UE4 follow the following steps:
-1. make the change in Wwise auditing tool
+1. make the change in Wwise authoring tool
-2. save the change in Wwise auditing tool
+2. save the change in Wwise authoring tool
 3. generate audio data in UE4
 4. save generated bank in UE4
 5. restart UE4